Granny cake is a comforting classic just like your mom or grandma used to bake!

 Tips for the Best Cake

 - Measure the ingredients accurately.
 Use the spoon and level method for the flour to avoid using more than what’s needed.
-Transfer the flour into the measuring cup with a spoon and level with the back of a knife or an offset spatula.
+Transfer the flour into the measuring cup with a spoon and level with the back of a knife.

 - Do not drain the pineapple.
 The juice is key to making the cake incredibly moist and flavorful.

-- Do not overbake the cake.
+- Avoid overbaking.
 Start checking for doneness at the 20-minute mark.

-- If the cake is browning too much in the oven, loosely cover it with foil.
+- Cover the cake with foil.
+If the cake is browning too much in the oven, loosely cover it with foil.

-- Poke holes in the cake with a knife or toothpick after baking.
-This will help it absorb the glaze topping even better, resulting in a super-moist cake.
+- Enhance the moistness.
+Poke holes in the cake with a knife or toothpick after baking.
+This will help it absorb the glaze topping, resulting in a super-moist cake.
+You can also let the cake soak with the glaze for several hours.

-- For extra texture, top the cake with a crumble.
-All you’ll need are brown sugar, cold unsalted butter, and all purpose-flour.
+- Add extra crunch.
+For extra texture, top the cake with a crumble.
+All you need are brown sugar, cold unsalted butter, and all-purpose flour.

-- You can also use cream cheese frosting instead of the glaze.
-Just beat together softened cream cheese and butter until lump-free.
-Add powdered sugar and vanilla, and beat until smooth.
+- Substitute the topping.
+Swap the glaze for a cream cheese frosting.
+Just beat together softened cream cheese and butter.
+Next, add powdered sugar and vanilla, then beat until smooth.

-- A dollop of whipped cream makes a light and fluffy contrast to the dense cake.
-You can top it with your favorite berries or pineapple slices, too, while you’re at it.
+- Add pizzazz with toppings.
+A dollop of whipped cream makes a light and fluffy contrast to the dense cake.
+You can top it with your favorite berries or pineapple slices, too.
+It’s scrumptious either way!

 Mix-ins For the Cake

-- Toasted shredded coconut for an extra refreshing, tropical flavor.
+- Add toasted shredded coconut.
+This gives the cake an extra refreshing, tropical flavor.

-- This cake is just one step away from becoming a carrot cake.
-If that’s what you prefer, just add a cup of shredded carrots to the batter, and voila, the transformation is complete.
+- Make it a carrot cake.
+This cake is just one step away from becoming a carrot cake.
+So if you’re wild about carrot cake, just add a cup of shredded carrots to the batter.
+Then voila, the transformation is complete.

-- For a citrusy twist, reduce the amount of pineapple in half and add mandarin oranges.
+- Use mandarin oranges.
+For a citrusy twist, reduce the amount of pineapple in half and add mandarin oranges.
 Yellow plus orange makes a wonderful color combination – especially on a cake.

-- Don’t just top the cake with walnuts, put some of it in the batter, too!
+- Mix-in nuts.
+Don’t just top the cake with walnuts, put some of it in the batter, too!
 You can also use pecans, macadamia, cashews, and other nuts.

-The cake contains fruit, so yes, it should be stored in the fridge.
-Cover the pan with plastic wrap and refrigerate for up to 3 to 4 days.
+To Store: Cover the pan with plastic wrap.
+Refrigerate for up to 3 to 4 days.

+To Freeze: Slice the cake into individual portions.
 Cover in plastic wrap and foil, label, and freeze.
-Frozen granny cake will last for up to 6 weeks in the freezer.
+Frozen granny cake will last for up to 3 months in the freezer.

 More Cake Recipes You’ll Love